The system supplied comprises of the following (see photos alongside):

 - the mast itself has a spare sheave

 - rivet on a side U-bolt plate

 - add a wrap-around mast strap (see Price List)

 Sail rig type: For yachts which have a mast head rig (ie. not a fractional rig, and the head of the mainsail is tight onto the top of the mast) any extra mast fitments should be added immediately below the top plate/face so there is minimal obstruction to the freedom of the sail.
-In reality this will have no impact on the sail shape, the head usually streaming aft whatever the remainder of the sail is doing.

 See the Gallery for a picture of the ARK masthead clamp which is available in different sizes to suit wire ropes of 5, 6, 7, 8, 10mm.